paladin-t/bitty/docs/documents/manual.md

 	* `sfx`: the `Sfx` resource
 	* `loop`: `true` for loop, otherwise plays once
 	* `fade`: the fade in time in seconds
-	* `channel`: the specific channel to play this sound; omit to pick automatically
+	* `channel`: the specific channel to play this sound, starts from 1; omit to pick automatically
 * `stop(sfx[, fade])`: stops the specific `Sfx` resource
 	* `sfx`: the `Sfx` resource
 	* `fade`: the fade out time in seconds